ThePhD/ThePhD.github.io/_posts/2019-12-12-Full Circle - Embed for C Languages.markdown

 # Patience is not a Virtue

 I battled the betentacled Necronomicon of GCC, with files that have Copyright notices dating back to the 70s as I shaped my own preprocessor directives and gnashed my teeth in pain with the C and C++ parsers.
 I cut myself on the Vorpal Blade of Clang's Constant Expression Evaluator as I struggled to understand the specific arcana to invoke the preprocessor and built-ins correctly.
-I fielded e-mails from National Labs employees, spoke shop with static analysis tool vendors, handled Twitter posts from Game Devs and DMs from embedded developers, wondering why their requests were being ignored and their desires denied.
+I fielded e-mails from National Labs employees, spoke shop with static analysis tool vendors, handled Twitter posts from Game Developers and DMs from embedded developers, wondering why their requests were being ignored and their desires denied.

 Patience is not a virtue for what should have been a 40 year old feature.